The Peacock Angel in other Religions

 Osiris, meaning the “Many-eyed,” was a legendary Egyptian king who reflected many of the attributes of the Peacock Angel.
 After encircling the globe astride a bull he ostensibly became, like Tawsi Melek, King of the World.
 Like the Peacock Angel, Osiris was also omniscient, or “Many-eyed,” and his eyes multiplied throughout the universe.
 The symbol of both Tawsi Melek and Osiris is the many-eyed Flower of Life.
 Osiris was also known in Egypt as the “green man,” and his green image could often be found in the Egyptian temples.
 Because of this association, Osiris was annually prayed to for the renewal of Egypt’s green vegetation.

-The Peacock Angel and Persia
+The Peacock Angel in Persia

-The Peacock Angel and Tibet
+The Peacock Angel in Tibet

 The Peacock Angel and Theosophy

-The Peacock Angel and the Hopis
+The Peacock Angel among the Hopis

 The Peacock Angel among the Knights Templar

-The Knights Templar were initially introduced to the Peacock Angel as the Sufis’ Al-Kadir, the “Green One,” whom they came to know as St. George.
+The Knights Templar knew the Peacock Angel as St. George, aka Green George, whom they came to know in the Middle East as synonymous with the Sufis’ Al-Kadir, the “Green One.”
 The root of the name George is “geo,” denoting the Earth.
 Thus, George is the “Earth man.”
 Evidence of the connection between Al-Kadir and St. George is conspicuous in their mutual annual holiday, April 22nd.
 According to the Sufi Idries Shaw, the Order of St. Khadr was taken by knights to Great Britain where it evolved into the Order of St. George, also known as the Order of the Garter.

 The Peacock Angel in the Holy Grail Tradition